Advice > Software engineering

 If you’re looking for expert feedback, get input from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.

-Next, the interview process starts with an HR recruiter call to discuss your interests and to see what group or team would be best for you.
-Your recruiter will also use this conversation to confirm that you've got a chance of getting the job at all.
+During this call, the recruiter will discuss your interests to see what group or team would be best for you.
+They will also use this conversation to confirm that you've got a chance of getting the job at all.

 You should be prepared to explain your background and why you’re a good fit for Amazon.